vignettes/rank_visualizations.Rmd

 A downside of the ECDF and especially the ECDF diff plot is that the connection between the shape seen in the plot and the type of the failure is less straightforward.

-plot_coverage and plot_coverage_diff - Empirical coverage
+and plot_coverage_diff

 The rank histogram and both ECDF plots are useful for noticing that there is a problem in the model and what type of mismatch are we seeing.
 However, it is a bit harder to interpret how bad the failures actually are for inference and how large problems could still be unnoticed because we ran too few simulations.